thetomasgames/rockPaperScissors/README.md

 Rock Paper Scissors game made with Pixi.js using ES6/2015.

+To run this game you only need the files index.html and build/game.js

+To make changes and build these files follow the next steps

 ## Usage

 First of all, this project needs [Webpack](https://webpack.github.io/) in the global scope: